May 2018 Floods

 These projects have been jointly funded by the Australian and Tasmanian governments under the Natural Disaster Relief and Recovery Arrangements.

-Who can get involved: Flood-affected community members residing in Hobart, Kingborough, Glenorchy and Derwent Valley.
+Who was involved: Flood-affected community members residing in Hobart, Kingborough, Glenorchy and Derwent Valley.

-This research and creative project is a chance for community members affected by the extreme weather event to tell their stories and help themselves and others learn lessons from the experience.
-A podcast series, photo gallery, short films and a report about lessons learned will be produced.
-It will raise community awareness about disaster planning, preparedness, response and recovery.
+This research and creative project was a chance for community members affected by the extreme weather event to tell their stories and help themselves and others learn lessons from the experience.
+A podcast series, photo gallery, short films and a report about lessons learned were produced.
+The aim was to raise community awareness about disaster planning, preparedness, response and recovery.

 Further information may be found on the Stories of Resilience project page.

 Australian Red Cross Workshops